WAWI-Official/WAWI-Solana-Token/TREASURY.md

 **Treasury Allocation Strategy:**
 The multi-signature treasury is designed to hold the majority of WAWI tokens with a portion allocated for operational flexibility and community programs.

-Specific allocation details will be announced as the project scales and community governance structures mature.
+Specific allocation details will be announced as the project scales and the community grows.

 ---